goelsonali/PythonCodeChallenge/README.md

 Day13   : Write a program to shuffle the elements of a list randomly.
 Day14   : Write a program to print the first n numbers of a Fibonacci sequence.
 Day15   : Create a program that checks if a year is a leap year.
+Day16   : Write a function that counts the frequency of each word in a sentence.